fakemanoan/fakemanoan.github.io/docs/faq.md

 If it is a reasonable request may be.

 ## Can you build Android 14, 15, 16, etc?
-Probably not, no.
+Probably not.

-Asking persistently in DMs, GitHub, or any other communication pathway won't change my mind currently.
-There are several technical and logistical issues that mean I won't build for them currently.
+There are certain technical and logistical reasons as to why I won't build those versions.
+It won't happen currently.

+Asking persistently for a release or ETA will not change my mind.

 ## Can you build [other ROM name here]?
 If there are enough requests or I have an interest in it, yes.